 I still consider 1989 as probably the most important year of my life.
-For one, it marked a significant inflection point in my own career.
+For one thing, it marked a significant inflection point in my career.
 I’d chosen Eastern European studies at graduate school in the mid-1980s and had been steeped in all that textbook analysis back then of Soviet-led political systems and economies.
-I’d also worked as a journalist in the field for a few years, so I’d become quite invested in the division of Europe into East and West.
+I’d also worked as a journalist in the field for a few years, so I’d become quite invested in the permanent division of Europe into East and West.

 When the regimes fell, with seemingly no warning, just about everything I’d learned up until that point had suddenly been rendered useless.
-Like everyone else, I was caught up on the fly having to understand and interpret a historic transition -- from Soviet-style communism to capitalism -- that had never been attempted before.
+Like everyone else, I was caught up on the fly having to understand and interpret a historic transition -- from Soviet-style communism to capitalism -- that had never been attempted before on that scale.

 It was also the year my father passed away, just shy of his 52nd birthday and in the midst of all of that change.
 When I think back on those tumultuous times, the euphoria I felt seeing those autocratic, arthritic regimes of the old Eastern bloc collapse is always tempered by sadder memories of returning home that summer to be with my family.
 It’d been a life-altering year, both for Europe and for me.

-I’ve never written specifically on 1989 for this blog, so maybe it’s time, on the 30th anniversary, for a few words about what it was like back then to watch those unreal events unfold in real time and not to know from week to week what was going to happen next.
-I’d also like to puncture here a couple of myths about those days that have taken hold the past couple of decades: that the changes were somehow both foreseeable and inevitable.
+I’ve never written specifically on 1989 for this blog, so maybe it’s time, on the 30th anniversary, for a few words about what it was like back then to watch those unreal events unfold in real time and not know from week to week what was going to happen next.
+I’d also like to puncture here a couple of myths about those days: that the changes were somehow both foreseeable and inevitable.
 As someone who was there, I can tell you that neither of those is true.